lazzalazza/org-footnote-assistant/README.md

 # Org-footnote-assistant
-A minor mode for editing and browsing org-footnotes from a sidebar
+A minor mode for editing and browsing org-footnotes from an indirect buffer in a side window.

 This package provides additional functionality to Emacs Org mode for handling